undergrad-partner-school

 Financial Aid

-Getting some financial support in forms of grants, loans, scholarships or work-study programs can be crucial for completing your studies.
+Be it a grant, loan, scholarship, or work-study program, any type of financial aid can be a great deal for a number of students.
 If you want to find out more about need-based and non-need-based aid at University of North Texas, here are some recent data you should take into consideration.

 Need-based

-13,257 students were awarded some form of need-based financial aid.
-The total number of students (including freshmen) who were determined to have financial need was 17,488.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $78,064,830, and state $32,138,758.
+13,257 students secured some form of need-based financial aid.
+The total number of students (including freshmen) who were determined to have financial need amounted to 17,488.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $78,064,830, and state $32,138,758.
 The students of University of North Texas received the -institutional need-based aid in the amount of $78,221,885, and external in the amount of $20,578,483.

 $6,783